 An early start this morning for a long but memorable day as we explore remote Chaco Canyon, a UNESCO World Heritage Site.
 An archaeological survey has recorded over 2,000 ancient architectural remains within the valley and nearby areas.
 This arid, treeless arroyo was the center for the Pueblo culture a thousand years ago, and magnificent building complexes still stand as mute testimony to its former grandeur.

 An important hub for commerce, the immense road system branching out from Chaco Canyon shows the importance of trade to the area.
-In complexity of community life, in social organization and architecture, the inhabitants of Chaco Canyon reached heights rarely matched and never surpassed by their kindred in the Four Corners Region.
-Overnight for one night at the Comfort Inn & Suites in Aztec, New Mexico.
-(B/L/D)
+In the complexity of community life, social organization, and architecture, the inhabitants of Chaco Canyon reached heights rarely matched and never surpassed by their kindred in the Four Corners Region.

 Begin today at the multi-storied Aztec Ruins National Monument, situated on the north bank of the Animas River.
 We will walk through this five-hundred-room complex built almost 1,000 years ago.
 A highlight will be seeing a large and beautifully restored kiva, an underground chamber used for religious rites.
 Additionally, this thousand-year-old village is claimed to be the terminus of Chaco Canyon’s Great North Road.